CSC510-2015-Axitron/project2/README.md

 #### (7) Bug Label Usage

 This turned out to be a somewhat difficult extractor to use, but the vizualization shows the percentage of issues that were non-bug-related and the percentage that were bug- related.
 These graphs only apply to groups that actually had bug classification systems.
 The ideal case would be for there to be a decent percentage of issues labeled as bugs.
-Groups 6, 7, and 8 in particular all did well in this area.
+Groups 6, 7, and 8 in did particularly well in this area.
+Groups 2, 4, and 5 did not use bug labels, and thus are excluded from this visualization.

 ![bug label usage](https://cloud.githubusercontent.com/assets/6590396/7311451/86d05780-ea0a-11e4-8302-3290c06b5cc8.png)

-Groups 2, 4, and 5 did not use bug labels, and thus are excluded from this visualization.

 #### (8) Number of Comments on an Issue

 This is another boxplot used to describe the average number of comments per issue for a particular group.
 The idea is that more discussion per issue is better.
+As with the participant pie plots, group 7 had only one participant, and that participant did not talk to themselves extensively, hence the very small bar.

 ![number of comments on an issue](https://cloud.githubusercontent.com/assets/6590396/7281800/d76cadc2-e8f9-11e4-8328-0475e96dd5d8.png)

-As with the participant pie plots, group 7 had only one participant, and that participant did not talk to themselves extensively, hence the very small bar.

 #### (9) Nonlinear Progress Momentum

 This visualization is actually fairly difficult to explain, but the idea was to relate the dates that milestones were planned, due, and closed.
 It is somewhat difficult to define the ideal case here, but in some of the groups it is apparent that some of their milestones were never closed.
 Similarly, some of the groups closed their milestones well past their due dates.

 The best performance here occurs when the lines, green and blue if not red as well, are similar.
 The red line is more of a stylistic issue across the groups.
 The first group in the vizualization simply planned all of their milestones at the beginning other groups had a planning line that followed the behavior of their due and closed lines.
+Group 5 was excluded from this graph because GitHub stored their milestones differently than the others, and they only had two, thus we felt that for them it was unnecessary to make a regression based on this.

 ![non linear progress momentum](https://camo.githubusercontent.com/c46f5607d957682cfcb00111f21d52701b4f0a8a/687474703a2f2f692e696d6775722e636f6d2f566d5231555a322e706e67)

-Group 5 was excluded from this graph because GitHub stored their milestones differently than the others, and they only had two, thus we felt that for them it was unnecessary to make a regression based on this.

 #### (10) Commit History Linearity

 This visualization describes the rate at which commits were made to a specific group's repository.
 The ideal case here would be a straight line with a slope of 1.
 That would mean that commits were made each day and at nearly the same rate each day, so the work would have been spread evenly through the semester.
+Group 4 was excluded from this visualization because they had only a very small number of commits (2), the linearity regression for them would be untenable.

 ![commit history linearity](https://camo.githubusercontent.com/79a3f2c59b0b47ddc13fa29747fbb5b20738bd6b/687474703a2f2f692e696d6775722e636f6d2f5979376b4b35732e706e67)

-Group 4 was excluded from this visualization because they had only a very small number of commits (2), the linearity regression for them would be untenable.

 #### (11) Percentage of Comments by User

 This boxplot shows the average number of comments per issue, the subheading is percentage of comments by user, but this visualization proved to be more interesting for our work.
 It showed that for many groups two users commenting on each issue was pretty good, whereas some groups averaged no more than one user per issue.
-Again there was one group that only had one member, but more members commenting on each issue was better than only one.
+More members commenting on each issue was considered to be better.
+Group 7 only had one member, so all of its issues reflected only having one member commenting on an issue.

 ![number of users commenting on an issue](https://cloud.githubusercontent.com/assets/6590396/7281781/b7dc18da-e8f9-11e4-838a-3d9010f708ce.png)